ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ####  Issuer

-The Issuer (`iss`) claim is a string value thAT MAY optionally hold the ISO 3166-1 alpha-2 Country Code of the entity issuing the health certificate.
+The Issuer (`iss`) claim is a string value that MAY optionally hold the ISO 3166-1 alpha-2 Country Code of the entity issuing the health certificate.
 This claim can be used by a Verifier to identify which set of DSCs to use for validation.
 The Claim Key 1 is used to identify this claim.

 #### Expiration Time